-Student Government is a self-governing organization of and for the students of RIT/A.U.K.
-The Student Government works to improve the quality of student life at RIT/A.U.K and serves as the instrument through which the student body may collectively influence decisions about student activities, roles, curriculum, and other interests.
+Student Government is a self-governing organization of and for the students of RIT KosovoTM (A.U.K).
+The Student Government works to improve the quality of student life at RIT KosovoTM (A.U.K) and serves as the instrument through which the student body may collectively influence decisions about student activities, roles, curriculum, and other interests.
+Since Student Government represents the interests of RIT KosovoTM (A.U.K) students, all students enrolled at RIT KosovoTM (A.U.K) are members of this organization.

-Since Student Government represents the interests of RIT/A.U.K students, all students enrolled at RIT/A.U.K are members of this organization.
+enrolled at RIT KosovoTM (A.U.K) are members of this organization.
 There are two representative bodies: The Executive Committee (four members), and the Student Senate (four members).
 Members of the Executive Committee are elected by the student body.
 The President and Vice President appoint the Student Senate.